jonathan-scholbach/jargon/README.md

 The first column contains the vocable in the target language you want to train.
 The second column contains the vocable translated in your native language.
 The third column optionally contains a hint for the vocable.
 It is not mandatory to provide a third column; if you have a hint for some vocables in the file, you can still leave the third column empty for other vocables.

 If you want to name multiple synonyms of the vocable in one of the languages, write them into the same cell, separated by a pipe (`"|"`).

-For an example, have a look at the example csv file `example_vocabulary.csv` in the repository.

 ## Courses